Le Wagon scales one of the world’s best coding bootcamps with Slack

 #student-outcomes-squad.

-‘Slack helps us organise the way we communicate’, Foussier says.
-‘Every time someone wants to share information, they have to decide which channel to post it in.’
+“Slack helps us organize the way we communicate,” Foussier says.
+“Every time someone wants to share information, they have to decide which channel to post it in.”

 Le Wagon also automates all of its business workflows in Slack.
 For instance, staff can review student applications and onboard students directly in Slack.
 When a prospective student applies online and completes the pre work before the interview, Slack sends the application to the appropriate city channel, where the right point of contact will see it.